ngs-docs/angus/cloud_computing_intro.md

 # Command Line BLAST

-## Basic Local Alignment Search Tool
+Basic Local Alignment Search Tool (BLAST) is a software tool for searching similarity in nucleotide sequences (DNA) and/or amino acid (protein) sequences.
++ similarity search of nucleotide or amino acid sequences
++ allows gaps (deletions and insertions)
++ local alignment: detect regions (subsequences) that are similar between two compared sequences
++ homology search of gene or protein sequences.

 Given one or more query sequences (usually in FASTA format), BLAST looks for matching sequence regions between them and a subject set.